esphome/esphome-docs/components/cover/current_based.rst

 .. warning::

-    Take in mind that depending of the type of motor and cover you are controlling, current-based obstacle detection could not work and cover can be damaged if blocked.
+    Take in mind that depending of the type of motor and cover you are controlling, current-based obstacle detection could not work and cover may be damaged if blocked.
 Use it at your own risk.

 .. figure:: images/more-info-ui.png
     :align: center